ilayaraja97/ManageAccounts/README.md

 # ManageAccounts
-An android app to manage the amount of money you took or lend to anyone. the the
+An android [app](https://github.com/ilayaraja97/ManageAccounts/raw/test/app/build/outputs/apk/app-debug.apk) to manage the amount of money you took or lend to anyone.
 * The simplicity helps you to use this app so many times a day.
 * Designed in way that usage is no harder than using notepad.